-Annually on July 1st classified team members may move from one column of the pay scale to the next if they have been in their current cell for a minimum of 3 months and they receive a satisfactory or better end of the year evaluation the previous year.
-Yearly salary advancements are not guaranteed and are subject to the organization's operational needs
+Annually on July 1st classified fearm members may move from one column of the pay scale to the next if they have been in their current cell for a minimum of 3 months and they receive a satisfactory or better end of the year evaluation the previous year.
+Yearly salary advancements are not guaranteed and are subject to the organization's operational needs and/or approved budget

-4. Deparment Managers may request from the Executive Director, or his designee, in writing that a team member is placed into a new higher (can't move down) cell on the salary schedule during the fiscal year (July 1 - June 30) based on:
+4. Department Managers may request from the Executive Director, or his designee, in writing that a team member is placed into a new higher (can't move down) cell on the salary schedule during the fiscal year (July 1 - June 30) based on:

-Team member taking on new assignments, tasks, or job responsibilities

-Team member becoming highly proficient in specific skills that allows him/her to train other department members
+- a.
+New team member exceeding job expectations and performance after a 3 month new hire period - b.
+Team member taking on new assignments, tasks, or job responsibilities - Team member becoming highly proficient in specific skills that allows him/her to train other department members